PrefectHQ/prefect/docs/ui/cloud.md

     - [Service accounts](/ui/service-accounts/) &mdash; configure API access for running agents or executing flow runs on remote infrastructure.
     - [Custom role-based access controls (RBAC)](/ui/roles/) &mdash; assign users granular permissions to perform certain activities within an organization or a workspace.
     - [Single Sign-on (SSO)](/ui/sso/) authentication using your identity provider.
-    - [Audit Log](/ui/audit-log/) record of user activities for for security and compliance.
+    - [Audit Log](/ui/audit-log/) record of user activities to monitor security and compliance.
     - Collaborators &mdash; invite others to work in your workspace or organization.
     - [Email notifications](/ui/notifications/) &mdash; configure email alerts based on flow run states and tags.